alisiddiq/historic_twitter/README.md

 # historic_twitter
 The twitter api is restricted to maximum two weeks worth of data for queries.
-Therefore I have developed another way, which just mimics the browser behaviour and gets all the data from the specified date.
-If it is accessible by browser, it is accessible by this method, the only difference is that you won't have to do the endless scrolling.
+This method overcomes this restriction by using http libraries, and mimicking the scrolling behaviour on twitter.
+If data is accessible by browser, it is accessible by this method, the only difference is that you won't have to do the endless scrolling.

 ## Usage
 1. Load the repl